-We will be making a fabric border that will incorporate motifs and words as a response to the proposed Bill.
+We made a fabric border that incorporated motifs and words as a response to the proposed Bill.

 A fabric border can be part of the edges of a fabric, or a separate panel attached to a garment or decorative piece, edging or trimming a piece of fabric.
 Borders often contain motifs, either printed or embroidered.